Mossop/dotfiles/README.md

 which is copied to a temporary location before being executed in case the update process modifies that file.

 The update process attempts to use `git` to update the repository.
-If dotfiles was not installed with git then it downloads the current archive of dotfiles and extracts it to a temporary directory.
+This includes attempting to convert the current dotfiles directory into a git repository if git is available.
+If git is not available then it downloads the current archive of dotfiles and extracts it to a temporary directory.
 The current dotfiles directory is wiped excluding the `.config` file and then the new files are copied into place.

 Afterwards [`scripts/post-update.sh`](https://github.com/Mossop/dotfiles/blob/master/scripts/post-update.sh)
 is executed which removes the temporary update script and then executes